Chia Seed Pudding

 Instructions

-• In a jar combine chia seeds, warm milk and honey.
+• In a jar combine the chia seeds, warm milk and honey.
 Shake well or stir to combine.
 For an extra smooth texture use a blender to combine.

 • Take out of the fridge, stir well and serve with desired toppings.